-To the extent that I succeed in realizing our hopes for this journal, it will be filled with a broad range of excellent scholarship in an exceptionally interesting and widely appealing form.
-To readers who are tired of narrowly specialized, technically inaccessible, and often boring journals, to those who are hungry for something expositionally tastier yet still intellectually meaty, I welcome you to what I expect to be an ongoing feast.
+Under Robert Higgs’ editorship during its first seventeen years, The Independent Review succeeded in realizing these hopes, its pages filled with a broad range of excellent scholarship in an exceptionally interesting and widely appealing form.
+The new editors – Christopher Coyne, Michaael Munger and Robert Whaples will endeavor mightily to maintain these high standards.
+To readers who are tired of narrowly specialized, technically inaccessible, and often boring journals, to those who are hungry for something expositionally tastier yet still intellectually meaty, we welcome you to what we hope to be a continuing feast.